riogroup/SORA/docs/examples.rst

 SORA is a Python-based, object-oriented library for optimal analysis of stellar occultation data.
-The user can use this library to build pipelines to analyse their stellar occultation’s data.
+The user can use this library to build pipelines to analyse their stellar occultation's data.
 Here follows some key examples on how SORA can be used.

 .. warning::